What Are the Hardest Air Force Jobs?

 In the military, "stressed" is the term used to identify jobs that are in demand but are understaffed.
-A job may also be stressed because of operations tempo (also referred to as op-tempo).
-Operations tempo is a measure of the pace of an operation based on equipment usage, such as aircraft flying hours; and how often and for what length of time an airman is deployed versus how much time is spent at home.
+A job may also be stressed because of operations tempo—also known as op-tempo.
+Operations tempo is a measure of the pace of operation based on equipment usage, such as aircraft flying hours and how often and for what length of time an airman is deployed versus how much time is spent at home.

-Stressed Air Force career fields exist among both enlisted level jobs as well as officer level jobs.
+Stressed Air Force career fields exist among both enlisted level and officer level jobs.

 Stressed Enlisted Career Fields

-Foreign language skills, cyber warfare, and intelligence information and analysis are currently highly sought-after skills in the Air Force, and so the related career fields that specialize in these are in demand.
+Foreign language skills, cyber warfare, and intelligence information and analysis are currently highly sought-after skills in the Air Force.
+As are the related career fields that specialize in these are in demand.

 Airborne Cryptologic Language Analyst (1A8)

 Operates, evaluates and manages intelligence information systems and operations activities, and is responsible for translating and analyzing messages.
 Airborne cryptologic language analysts are proficient in languages such as Arabic, Chinese, Korean, Russian, Spanish, Persian Farsi, Hebrew, Pashto, and Urdu.

 Design, install, support and enhance network capabilities and systems to ensure proper operation, and that those systems are secure from outside intrusion.

 Supervises and conducts mission planning and coordination of combat air resources.
 They are on the frontline with the responsibility of calling in airstrikes.